 Then, you need to create a landing page that attracts and converts new leads.
 It has to encourage visitors to read your offer and fill in their information.

-Make sure to use easy navigation with simple instructions and a clear opt-in form.
+Make sure to use easy navigation with simple instructions and a clear opt-in form - like the example below.

 The last step is to segment your new leads based on the stages they’re in from your sales funnel.
 You can then use that list to communicate and nurture your leads with email marketing.